hisreal123/DERVAC/Projects file/README.md

 - DO NOT PUSH YOUR **.env**
 - pages should be spliited among fellows by the team lead in aggreement with other members.

+API_GUIDE

+/api  "this returns all the data for consumption" /api/properties/categories/ " this returns specific categories" /api/blog " this returns the whole post in the blog" /api/blog/{id} " returns post of the id arguement"

 # Good Luck !!!!!!